This article is written by Saswoti Rath a law graduate from SOA NATIONAL INSTITUTE OF LAW BA LL. B(Hons) during her internship at LeDroit India.

 2. By verification that the witness has been bribed or has acknowledged an offer of a bribe.

 3. By verification of previous explanations conflicting with any portion of his testimony.
-This area must be examined in conjunction with Segment 145, which permits cross-examination of witnesses on earlier composed articulations, and Segment 154, which empowers a party to cross-examine its claim witness when pronounced unfriendly.
+This section must be read along with Section 145, which allows cross-examining witnesses on their previous written statements, and Section 154, which allows a party to cross-examine its own witness when declared hostile.
 Segment 153 limits the utilize of character prove unless it specifically relates to validity.
 These segments shape a comprehensive lawful structure for testing the unwavering quality of a witness.

 Cross-examination and Earlier Explanations: